ankur-98/ankur-98/README.md

 #### Hello! 👋

-### Vision Statement
+### Vision Statement ✨
 I believe one day we all can digitally communicate with each other with a better connection while being mindful of our differences in opinion.
-A cooperative and collaborative digital society based on the grounds of decentralisation for co-existance and prosperity.
+A cooperative and collaborative digital society for co-existance and prosperity.

-### Mission Statement
+### Mission Statement ✨
 Today’s technology holds the beauty of bringing seamless impact going unnoticed while its meaningful contribution greatly influences our daily lives.
 I see a promise in it to offer a communication framework enabling an effortless and collaborative environment for the global society to interact.
 It is my mission to make this happen.

 <!--